-Playing SWTCG Online
+Online

 The Star Wars TCG can be played online using one of various online programs.
 The official program used by the IDC is the LackeyCCG program.
 To download a copy of the LackeyCCG program, go to lackeyccg.com.
-To download the plugins for the SWTCG for the LackeyCCG program, go to the IDC's website: swtcqidc.wordpress.com
+To download the plugins for the SWTCG for the LackeyCCG program, go to lackeyccg.com/starwars.